Frequently Asked Questions

 Do Valor credits transfer to other schools?

-Valor Christian College is accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE) to grant certificates and degrees at the Associate level.
+Valor Christian College is accredited by the Association for Biblical Higher Education (ABHE).

 Valor's degree programs are also authorized by the Ohio Department of Higher Education (ODHE).